 Salmon-Net is an information portal that we hope will be useful to the broad range of people and organizations involved in the conservation and management of Pacific salmon and their ecosystems.
 Our primary activities include:

-- Providing accessible summaries of important new science from the peer-reviewed literature.
+- Providing accessible summaries of important new science from the peer-reviewed literature in English and Russian.
 We have purchased open access rights (where needed) to provide public access to the original papers.

 - Providing supporting resources, including presentation slides, photographs, and media links related to the featured science.